hal/halos-proxy/README.md

 _DEV_QUARKUS_KUBERNETES-CLIENT_NAMESPACE=<your namespace>
 ```

-Then run the proxy in dev mode, using
+Then start the proxy in dev mode, using

 ```shell
 ./mvnw quarkus:dev